Fundacio-i2CAT/ai40-orchestrator/tenor_client/README.md

 # TeNOR client

-Registering images to deploy VNF and NS on an Openstack (proof of concept using TeNOR)
+Registering images to deploy VNF and NS over Openstack (proof of concept using TeNOR)

-## Installation and execution
+## Installation and execution (from orchestrator root directory)

 ```
 $ virtualenv venv